Getting Started¶

 Under Development

-The DALIA Studio tool is currently in active development and is not yet in a usable state.
+The DALIA Studio tool is currently in early development and is not yet in a usable state.

 Integration and Setup¶

-DALIA automatically detects when it is built as a subproject and will exclude the demo and studio applications from the build.
+DALIA automatically detects when it is built as a subproject and will exclude the sandbox and studio applications from the build.

 Via FetchContent: